videobuff/NODEMCU-Rotor-Controller-concept/README.md

 ## NodeMCU Rotor Controller

-This project makes t possible to control an alague rotor by means of a web interface.
+This project makes t possible to control an analogue rotor by means of a web interface.
+In my case it is an old Kenpro KR400RC
 Hardware required is a ESP8266 NodeMCU as well as some kind of relay board.
 I use the HL-52S for CW and CCW operatuon
 If you ha a brake tooperate, look for a three relay borad or more